CurveDocs/curve-docs/docs/LLAMMA/amm.md

 $$LTV = 1 - \text{loan_discount} - 1 * \frac{N}{2*A}$$

+Interestingly enough, the start of the liquidation range is also determined by the LTV:

+$$ \text{starting_price} = \frac{debt} {collateral * LTV} $$

+!!!tip
+    The `starting_price` value is in percentage.
+To calculate the actual starting price, one must multiply the value by the `price_oracle` when creating the loan.

 Each individual band has an upper ([`p_oracle_up`](#p_oracle_up)) and lower ([`p_oracle_down`](#p_oracle_down)) price bound.
 These prices are not real AMM prices, but rather tresholds for the bands!
 It's worth noting, that because it is a continious grid, the lower price-bound of lets say band 0 is the same as the upper price-bound of 1.

 The concept of LLAMMA is to automatically convert collateral into crvUSD as the price of the collateral decreases, and vice versa, convert crvUSD back into the collateral asset when prices rise.
-When the price of the collateral is within a band that has deposited assets, the position enters a so-called **soft-liquidation** mode.
+When the price of the collateral is within a band that has deposited assets, the position enters a so-called **soft-liquidation** mode and the health of the loan starts decreasing.
+As soon as the `health` drops below 0%, the user is eligible for **hard-liquidation**.
+These

 !!!note
     A position is in soft-liquidation mode only when the price oracle is within a band in which the user deposited collateral in.